ashleysommer/pynecktie/docs/pynecktie/contributing.md

 ## Warning

-One of the main goals of Sanic is speed.
-Code that lowers the performance of Sanic without significant gains in usability, security, or features may not be merged.
+One of the main goals of Necktie is speed.
+Code that lowers the performance of Necktie without significant gains in usability, security, or features may not be merged.
 Please don't let this intimidate you!
 If you have any concerns about an idea, open an issue for discussion and help.